LanaPopova/cs50_project/README.md

 ## Detection Issues

-Slower fluctuations in data can lead to undetected triggering events, as observed at the 5-second mark in the figure below, where a vehicle wasn't detected by the algorithm.
-Contrastingly, at 10 seconds, with a quicker rise time, the algorithm successfully detected the vehicle.
+Slower fluctuations in data can lead to undetected triggering events, as observed around the 136-second mark in the figure below, where a vehicle wasn't detected by the algorithm.
+Contrastingly, at around the 207-second mark, with a quicker rise time, the algorithm successfully detected the vehicle.
 Employing the decimation technique may offer a solution to ensure accurate vehicle detection.

 ![missed_vehicle.png][7]

-The same vehicle can be detected twice due to the nature of sensor data.
+The same vehicle can be detected twice due to the nature of sensor data as can be seen around the 207-second mark.
 This issue can be resolved by introducing a deactivation delay.
 This delay could be calculated considering the average speed of vehicles on the specific road section where the sensor will be deployed, as well as a reasonable minimum distance between two vehicles.

 ![duplicate_detection.png][8]